dmikozzz/FitnessTrackerAPI/README.md

 #### Rate limit

-This project has a rate limit of 300 request every 15 minutes in the server.js if that's something you need to change you will find it in row 15 in the server.js file.
+This project has a rate limit of 300 request every 15 minutes in the server.js
+if that's something you need to change you will find it on row 15 in the server.js file.

 What happens if you exceed 300 requests is that simply the API will respond with a message that says
 >Too many requests from this IP, please try again in a while.